bradyjoslin/alfred-github/README.md

 Rust-based [Alfred](https://www.alfredapp.com/) [workflows](https://www.alfredapp.com/workflows/) for [incrementally](https://en.wikipedia.org/wiki/Incremental_search) searching GitHub repos.

 This is the first Alfred Workflow I've created, so done primarily as a learning exercise.
-There are two workflows created, one to search only my GitHub Repos:
+There are two workflows created, one to search only my GitHub Repos...

 ![mgh.png](mgh.png)

-Another another to search all of GitHub:
+...and another to search all of GitHub:

 ![gh.png](gh.png)